danielTiringer/Social-Auth/README.md

 ## Description

-Playing around with authentication, implement Facebook Google and Github login, add regular login and registration with databases as an option.
+Playing around with authentication, implement Facebook, Google and Github login, add regular login and registration with databases as an option.

 # Challenges